-Motion and Title: Staff recommends motion to approve: Contract with Oakwood Center of the Palm Beaches, Inc. for the period August 1, 2007 through July 31, 2008, in an amount of \$168,847, for 17 permanent housing beds for disabled, homeless individuals.
+Motion and Title: Staff recommends motion to approve: Agreement with Oakwood Center of the Palm Beaches, Inc. for the period of May 23, 2009, through May 22, 2010, in an amount of \$197,280, for 15 permanent housing beds for disabled, homeless individuals.

-Summary: This contract with Oakwood Center of the Palm Beaches, Inc. is a collaborative with the Division of Human Services funded under a Housing and Urban Development (HUD) Shelter Plus Care Program Grant.
-The grant provides rental assistance for permanent housing beds for 17 homeless, disabled individuals.
+Summary: This contract with Oakwood Center of the Palm Beaches, Inc. is a collaborative with the Division of Human Services funded under a Housing and Urban Development (2008 HUD) Shelter Plus Care program grant.
+The grant provides rental assistance for permanent housing beds for 15 homeless, disabled individuals.
 No local match is required by the County for this grant.
-(Human Services) District 7 (TKF)
+(Human Services) Countywide (TKF)

-Background and Justification: In 2004, HUD awarded the Division of Human Services a Shelter Plus Care (SPC) grant totaling \$776, 220 for a five (5) year grant period to end July 31, 2010.
-This is the third year of the grant.
+Background and Justification: In 2001, HUD awarded the Division of Human Services a Shelter Plus Care (SPC) grant totaling \$581,440 for a five-year grant period to end May 22, 2007.
+In 2006, a one year extension was approved by HUD to fully expend the remaining funds extending the end date to May 22, 2008.
+In 2008, the grant received its second annual renewal to end May 22, 2010.
+HUD restricts eligibility for these funds to a governmental entity.
 The Division partnered with Oakwood Center of the Palm Beaches for this project.
-Oakwood Center has leased 17 rental apartments for disabled homeless individuals with severe mental illness or dual diagnosis (mental illness and substance abuse).
+Oakwood Center has leased 15 rental apartments for disabled homeless individuals with severe mental illness or dual diagnosis (mental illness and substance abuse).
 There is no cash match requirement for the grant but an in-kind match is provided by the partner agency in the form of supportive services.